Radio Maria Philippines

 Radio Maria Philippines is the Philippine radio division of The World Family of Radio Maria.
-The station's main studio is located at Sunrise Subd., Brgy.
-Maliwalo, Tarlac City, with broadcasts heard along various areas in Northern and Central Luzon.
+The station's main studio is located at Sunrise Subdivision.
+Barangay Maliwalo, Tarlac City, with broadcasts heard in various parts of Northern and Central Luzon.
+It operates from 5:30 am to 11:00 pm daily on terrestrial radio, and 24 hours daily on live audio streaming and satellite.

 History

-Radio Maria Foundation Inc. was founded on February 11, 2002 by Fr.
+Radio Maria Foundation, Inc. was founded on February 11, 2002 by Fr.
 Melvin P. Castro, backed with Rev. Florentino F. Cinense and The World Family of Radio Maria.
-In 2007, Radio Maria began its broadcasts in Tarlac City.
-As part of its expansion, its first repeater was opened in Tuguegarao on June 19, 2010, followed by the second repeater in Santiago on February 19, 2011.
-On January 14, 2016, it inaugurated its latest was third repeater in Olongapo.
+In 2007, Radio Maria began broadcasting from Tarlac City.

+As part of its expansion, its first repeater was opened in Tuguegarao on June 19, 2010, followed by the second repeater in Santiago, Isabela on February 19, 2011.
+On January 14, 2016, it inaugurated its third repeater in Olongapo.
 In March 2018, Radio Maria became available nationwide via Cignal on Channel 315.